ldruizsan/building-electricity-prediction/README.md

 - Use different algorithms to make the prediction and compare them.
 - Allow the user to choose the algorithm and have the dashboard display the results.

+This dataset does have one major limitation: not every combination of timezone and industry has enough data to complete all parts of the analysis, if any at all.